LGBTQ representation in hip-hop: Origins (1970s)

 Hip-hop was developed in the late 1970s following the popularity of disco.
 Disco music, which contains origins within Black American culture, had an impact on hip-hop from samples to early hip-hop fashion.
 The disco scene which was derived from disco music was known for its vibrant nightlife that was considered a haven for those in the LGBTQ community, particularly LGBTQ youth of color.

 Despite these origins, early hip-hop artists expressed anti-LGBTQ sentiments and epithets common of the time in their music.
 Sugarhill Gang's 1979 song "Rapper's Delight", the first hip-hop record to become a top 40 hit, referred to fictional character Superman as a "fairy" for wearing a skin-tight garment.

-Soon after the rise of hip-hop in New York, the LA-based openly gay rap group Age of Consent would perform their song "Fight Back", an anthem against gay-bashing, at a live rap event in 1981; referring to themselves as "faggot rap" and encouraging other members of the queer community to "fight back" when faced with queer bashing.
+Soon after the rise of hip-hop in New York, the LA-based openly gay rap group Age of Consent performed their song "Fight Back", an anthem against gay-bashing, at a live rap event in 1981, referring to themselves as "faggot rap" and encouraging other members of the queer community to "fight back" when faced with queer bashing.

 1980s–1990s

-In 1986, the hip-hop trio Beastie Boys originally wanted to name their debut album Don't Be A Faggot, but their record label Columbia Records refused to release it under that title, so it changed the title to Licensed to Ill.
+In 1986, the hip-hop trio Beastie Boys originally wanted to name their debut album Don't Be A Faggot.
+Their record label Columbia Records refused to release it under that title, so it changed the title to Licensed to Ill.
 Years later, the Beastie Boys formally apologized to the LGBTQ community for the "shitty and ignorant" things they said on their first record.

 During what was considered third-wave feminism, there was an infusion of Black feminist thought into hip-hop by way of Black women in the genre who emphasized issues of race, gender, and sexuality.
 This included black LGBTQ musicians like Meshell Ndegeocello whose 1993 album Plantation Lullabies is considered an example of the evolving attitudes and politics of the hip-hop generation, specifically from younger black feminists.
 According to Andreana Clay, "Ndegeocello's lyrics are a product of early Black feminism, radical lesbian feminism, and hip-hop feminism."

 In her music, Ndegocello has addressed sexuality and blackness as a black bisexual woman, garnering a following from LGBTQ feminists of color.
 Her musical content and appearance also drew criticism from certain listeners and radio stations who refused to play her music.
 The ideas of black queer and lesbian feminism influenced hip-hop during a moment when politics surrounding sexuality, gender, and race were shifting.

 Although more radical queer politics were influencing more mainstream areas of music and society, discrimination remained and LGBTQ artists continued to face marginalization and barriers in airtime and commercial success.